LunarRed/bimetric-chrome-extension/README.md

   - New setting: "Convert temperatures without explicit scale" (enabled by default)
   - "80º" now converts to "80º (80°C = 176°F)" in metric-to-imperial mode
   - "80º" now converts to "80º (80°F = 26.67°C)" in imperial-to-metric mode
-  - Works with various degree symbols: º, °, o
+  - Works with various degree symbols: º, °
   - Smart pattern matching prevents conversion when followed by explicit C/F
 - **Enhanced User Interface**: Added toggle switch for the new temperature conversion setting
 - **Improved Pattern Recognition**: More precise temperature pattern matching to avoid conflicts